• Home

 Danielle Sum Photography

 Hailing from Ottawa, ON, Nila Rajagopal has quickly established herself as a promising choral conductor.
-She has an exciting choral season planned and is looking forward to a gradual return to in-person music making.

 Nila’s collaborative spirit has granted her various positions within the choral world.
-Highly sought after for her expertise, she was recently appointed Associate Conductor of the Amadeus Choir of Greater Toronto, Conductor of Training Choir II for the Toronto Children’s Chorus and spends the summer months working with the Mississauga Summer Chorale as Associate Conductor.
-She has previously held positions with the St. Lawrence Choir in Montreal and the Oakville Choir for Children and Youth.
-Increasingly recognized for her promising musical excellence, Nila was the recipient of the 2016 Doreen Rao Choral Award, the 2019 Iwan Edwards Award, the 2019 Ken Fleet Choral Conducting Scholarship and most recently the 2020 Helen Hall Prize.
+Highly sought after for her expertise, she is currently Associate Conductor of the Amadeus Choir of Greater Toronto and Modern Sound Collective and sings with the Elmer Iseler Singers.
+She has previously held positions with the Toronto Children's Chorus, Oakville Choir for Children and Youth and TEMC Choir School.

 Picture